ccy7701/pf-visualiser/docs/spec-variance-analysis.md

 ### 6.3 Save Actuals Request

 Current UI does not call this endpoint.
-The endpoint may remain available for legacy compatibility.
+It writes `projection_actual_months` for legacy compatibility, but those rows are not read by the current Variance Analysis UI.

 `POST /variance-analysis/scenarios/{scenario}/actuals` request body: